Quantitative Research Report · February 2026

 The mean pairwise correlation of 0.020 is statistically indistinguishable from zero.
 Although 14 of 19 strategies trade the same primary instrument (NQ), their diverse signal generation methodologies produce uncorrelated return streams.
 The inclusion of gold (GC) and Ethereum (ETH) strategies contributes further structural diversification through exposure to distinct asset classes.

-The diversification multiplier of 3.6x — the ratio of portfolio Sharpe to average individual strategy Sharpe — demonstrates that the portfolio benefits substantially from the combination of uncorrelated return streams, achieving 83% of the theoretical maximum portfolio Sharpe.
+The diversification multiplier of 4.0x — the ratio of portfolio Sharpe to average individual strategy Sharpe — demonstrates that the portfolio benefits substantially from the combination of uncorrelated return streams.
+The VIX-based risk overlay further enhances portfolio-level risk-adjusted returns by reducing aggregate exposure during correlated drawdown events.

 10. Trade-Level Statistics